simonacca/tASTe/README.md

 - Typescript
 - Zig

+## Troubleshooting

+### Unrecognized language

+If you get the message "The language ... is not yet supported by tASTe" but the language of my file listed as supported in this readme, it could be that vscode cannot auto-detect the language in question.
+You can verify this by checking that the language is shown correctly  in the bottom-right corner of vscode.

+In case it's not shown correctly, you might need to install an extension that enables support for your language.

+If the language is already recognized correctly and you still get the "language not supported" error, the problem is probably that the languageId assigned by vscode to your language does not coincide with the one used by tree-sitter.
+Please open an issue!

 ## Credits

 Credit for this idea goes to the long lineage of lisp structured editors, with a special shoutout to Emac's [paredit](https://paredit.org/) and vscode's [Calva](https://calva.io/).
 A special thank you also to the developers of [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) and its many parsers, without which this wouldn't be possible.